apache/incubator-xtable/demo/README.md

 ## Accessing Services
 ### Jupyter Notebook
 To access the notebook, look for a log line during startup that contains `To access the server, open this file in a browser: ...
-Or copy and paste one of these URLs: ...` and use one of those to open the notebook in your browser.
+Or copy and paste one of these URLs: ...` and use the `http://127.0.0.1:8888/...` url to open the notebook in your browser.
 The demo is located at `work/demo.ipynb`.
 ### Trino
 You can access the local Trino container by running `docker exec -it trino trino`